skyshin13/The-Fizz-Bizz/WRITEUP.md

 ## 5. Complexity Component — Live CO₂ Simulation Engine

-The most technically distinctive part of Fizz Bizz is the live fermentation simulation that drives the CO₂ chart for alcohol and kombucha projects without requiring any user action.
+The most technically distinctive part of Fizz Bizz is the live fermentation simulation that drives the CO₂ chart for alcoholic beverages (beer, wine, kombucha, cider) projects without requiring any user action.
+This components would be useful for homebrewers who do not have access to CO₂ sensors because of expenses, and it a great way for users to be able to have estimated CO₂ limitations to know if their project is overproducing and CO₂ must be released ("burped").

 ### The problem